West Virginia & Regional History Center: West Virginia History OnView

 The West Virginia and Regional History Center has been engaged in a digitization project since 2004, and has digitized over 52,000 historical photographs from its broad and deep holdings as of 2017.
 The Center's photographs archives contain over a million photographs, and more are being digitized each day.
-The digital archive is the largest collection of West Virginia and Appalachian photography accessible online, and draws more than half a million visitors to the WVRHC website annually, accounting for more than a third of all traffic on WVU Libraries' website.
+The West Virginia History OnView digital collection is the largest collection of West Virginia and Appalachian photography accessible online, and draws more than half a million visitors to the WVRHC website annually, accounting for more than a third of all traffic on WVU Libraries' website.

 West Virginia Day

-The West Virginia and Regional History Center participates in the yearly West Virginia Day event.
-WVRHC takes part in hosting a reception and showcasing various aspects of the center's collection during this time.
+Since 1987 the West Virginia and Regional History Center has participated in the yearly West Virginia Day event WVRHC takes part in hosting a reception and showcasing various aspects of the center's collection during this time.
 The theme is different every year.
 Depending on the collection, the reception includes: speakers, panels, book signing, readings, and viewings.